mspeculatrix/IR_IoT_hub/IR_IoT_hub_ESP32/README.md

 # IR_IoT_hub_ESP32

-This is a combination of the `IR_IoT_hub` and `IR_IoT_hub_multi` versions.
-It's the definitive version and means it's all in one codebase.
+This is based on the `IR_IoT_hub` version and is the code I'm currently working on.
+It has the option of using multitasking by running the receiver functionality on one core and the sender on the other.

-The code uses `#define USE_MULTITASKING` at the beginning to decide whether the multitasking or non-multitasking version is compiled.
+You use `#define USE_MULTITASKING` at the beginning to decide whether the multitasking or non-multitasking version is compiled.
 Comment-out that line to get the non-multitasking version.

 ## ISSUES

+**Not currently working.**

-I don't think it's sending a properly formed IR signal.
+I don't think it's sending a properly formed IR signal even though most of the functions are identical to `IR_IoT_hub` which is working fine (so this is not a hardware problem).

 When an IR signal is sent, it also gets read by the sensor.
 And the latter reports a completely different signal to the one I'm trying to send.
-Often the raw data is 0xFFFFFFFF or something very close (sometimes one of those Fs is an E).
-It will report a protocol of 0 or 9 when I was sending 8.
+Often the raw data is 0xFFFFFFFF or something very close (sometimes one of those Fs is an E) and on those occasions the program crashes.

+Other times it will report a protocol of 0 or 9 when I was sending 8.

 I tried with a signal I know works (turning a lamp on/off) and it fails to work.
-Send the same MQTT message with the non-multitasking version of the code is fine.
-(It's not a hardware problem).

-From within the mqttSubCallback() function I tried sending a signal with contsant values - eg, `IrSender.sendNEC(1, 0, 5);` - but this has the same issues. _Seomthing_ is being sent, so `IrSender()` is running.
+From within the mqttSubCallback() function I tried sending a signal with constant values - eg, `IrSender.sendNEC(1, 0, 5);` - but this has the same issues. _Something_ is being sent, so `IrSender()` is running.
 But the signal is wrong.
-Some kind of scope issue using IrSender() inside this function.???
+Some kind of scope issue using IrSender() inside a core task.???

 Example of what happens: